fredrikbaberg/hassio-addons/octoprint_dev/DOCS.md

 # Documentation

-## Configuration

-- `config_folder_suffix`: Suffix for config folder, will be `/config/octoprint<config_folder_suffix>`.

-### Network

-By default no port is exposed outside of Home Assistant.
-You need to either set a port, or use a proxy, to have access to OctoPrint from e.g. a slicer.

 ## How to use

-Start the addon.
-First setup assumes Ingress is used.
-There is a default user (`homeassistant`) used for Ingress, the password is randomly generated on first launch.
-If this user is removed it will be re-created on next restart.

-If you need external access, e.g. for a slicer such as Cura, you need to specify a port for WebUI.
-In case you need access outside of Ingress, feel free to change the password of user `homeassistant` or create a new user.
+First check configuration of the addon.
+When ready, start the addon and use Ingress for initial configuration.

+For external access you can setup another user, or change the password of the user `homeassistant`.

 OctoPrint config is stored in `config/octoprint<config_folder_suffix>` folder, however, plugins are not.
 If you reinstall any plugins will be lost.

+## Configuration

+- `config_folder_suffix`: Suffix for config folder, OctoPrint files will be stored in `/config/octoprint<config_folder_suffix>`.

+### Network

+By default there is access through Ingress, but no ports are exposed outside of Home Assistant.
+To have external access, for instance to a slicer, you either need to specify a port or setup a proxy.

 ### Slicer